JosepMariaVila/SimpleXAHAUwallet/README.md

 A simple javascript XAHAU wallet to check the balance, send XAH, create new mainnet accounts offline and create testnet funded accounts.
 It uses the xrpl.js library.

-Use Node.js and VisualStudioCode to set up the project (or any similar tool).

 Step by step guide to use the code:

 1) Create an empty folder in your desktop and name it as you like.

-2) Download the 4 files I have in this project and put them in that folder
+2) Download the 4 files I have in this project and to the previous folder.

 3) Open the HTML file in your browser.